 Many people with rosacea manage well with a consistent home care routine — but there are cases where it is wise to seek professional help:

-• Symptoms worsen significantly despite changes in routine and removal of known triggers
+- Symptoms worsen significantly despite changed routine and removal of known triggers

-• You experience eye symptoms — red, irritated, watery, or light-sensitive eyes (ocular rosacea) require ophthalmological evaluation
+- You experience eye symptoms — red, irritated, watery, or light-sensitive eyes (ocular rosacea) require ophthalmological assessment

-• The skin on the nose begins to thicken (rhinophyma) — this is a serious subtype that is best treated early
+- The skin on the nose begins to thicken (rhinophyma) — this is a serious subtype best treated early

-• You have tried over-the-counter products for 6-8 weeks without noticeable effect — a dermatologist can prescribe metronidazole, azelaic acid, or oral doxycycline
+- You have tried over-the-counter products for 6-8 weeks without clear effect — a dermatologist can prescribe prescription metronidazole, azelaic acid, or oral doxycycline

-• You are pregnant or breastfeeding and need treatment — certain remedies are not suitable
+- You are pregnant or breastfeeding and need treatment — certain agents are not suitable

 A dermatologist will typically start with topical treatments such as metronidazole gel or ivermectin cream.
-In more severe cases with many bumps and pustules, a shorter course of oral antibiotics (doxycycline) can significantly reduce inflammation — and laser therapies can effectively treat visible blood vessels and persistent redness.
+In more severe cases with many papules and pustules, a short course of oral antibiotics (doxycycline) can significantly reduce inflammation — and laser therapies can effectively treat visible blood vessels and persistent redness.

 Frequently asked questions about rosacea